1 - Connecting Applications with Services

 Example flow with endpoint termination

-The following is the example of the flow described in the Termination of Pods document.
+The following is the example flow described in the Termination of Pods document.

-Let's say you have a Deployment containing of a single nginx replica (just for demonstration purposes) and a Service:
+Let's say you have a Deployment containing a single nginx replica (say just for the sake of demonstration purposes) and a Service:

 apiVersion: apps/v1